Xingming guizhi

-The Xingming guizhi (性命圭旨 (Principles of Inner Nature and Vital Force)) is a comprehensive Ming dynasty (1368-1644) text on neidan ("internal alchemy") self-cultivation techniques, which syncretistically quotes sources from the Three teachings of Daoism, Confucianism, and Buddhism (particularly the Yogachara school), and is richly illustrated with over fifty illustrations that later texts widely copied.
+The Xingming guizhi (性命圭旨 (Principles of Inner Nature and Vital Force)) is a comprehensive Ming dynasty (1368-1644) text on neidan ("internal alchemy") self-cultivation techniques, which syncretistically quotes sources from the Three teachings of Daoism, Confucianism, and Buddhism and is richly illustrated with over fifty illustrations that later texts widely copied.
 The classic Xingming guizhi has been republished for over four centuries, from its first woodblock edition in 1615 to digital versions in the present.

 Title

 is the full title of the Xingming guizhi. denotes the "joint cultivation" of xing ("inner nature") and ming ("vital force"), which is the objective of Neidan schools.
 Although the Xingming guizhi promulgates the of xing and ming, it does not attach much importance to physiological practices and emphasizes the spiritual aspects of inner transformation.